UoB-COMSM0166/2025-group-15/README.md

 To support dynamic content loading, the `AssetManager` class handles resource management, including images and sounds.
 Game settings such as audio volume and toggles are controlled by the `Settings` class.
 Game progress persistence is achieved through the `GameStorage` class, which manages saving and loading states depending on the active game mode.

 Levels are configured using the `LevelConfig` class, which defines difficulty, goal conditions, and level-specific parameters.
-Lane behavior is represented by the `Lanes` class, which categorizes traffic flow into speeds such as Slow, Medium, and Fast.
+Lane behaviour is represented by the `Lanes` class, which categorises traffic flow into speeds such as Slow, Medium, and Fast.

 This architecture supports code reusability and parallel development by dividing responsibilities among self-contained modules.